My Somerset Starling Guide

 Depending on where the birds are expected to roost choose one of the following car parks .

-- Ashcott Corner: This is a pay and display car park charging £3 per day.
-RSPB members can park for free so remember to bring your membership card and display it on your dashboard.
-Blue badge holders also park for free (See Ham Wall facilities).
+- Ashcott Corner Ham Wall: This is a large pay and display car park charging £3 per day at machine or kiosk.
+RSPB members can park for free so remember to bring your membership card and display it up side down on your dashboard.
+Blue badge holders also park for free.

 - Avalon Marshes Centre: If the birds are at the west end of Shapwick Heath then parking is available at the Avalon Marshes Centre or there are a few spaces on the side of the road near the entrance to the reserve.